 Your immune system works to protect your body from bacteria, viruses, and other foreign agents.
-In rheumatoid arthritis, psoriatic arthritis, ankylosing spondylitis and plaque psoriasis, the immune system mistakenly recognizes the body as foreign and attacks healthy body cells.
+In Crohn's disease (CD) or ulcerative colitis (UC), the immune system mistakenly recognizes the body as foreign and attacks healthy body cells.

-When you have one of these conditions, your immune system overproduces a substance called tumour necrosis factor alpha (or TNF-alpha), which stimulates inflammation.
+When you have CD or UC, your immune system overproduces a substance called tumour necrosis factor alpha (or TNF-alpha), which stimulates inflammation.